-Remediation works were approved undertaken under the Part 5 approval issued by UGDC.
-In its submission, the Environmental Protection Authority advised that they anticipate that the site remediation will be completed prior to any construction works commencing.
+Remediation works were approved to be undertaken under a Part 5 approval issued by UGDC.
+In its submission, the Environmental Protection Authority advised that it anticipates that the site remediation will be completed prior to any construction works commencing.

 It is the recommendation of this report that a condition be imposed specifying that an accredited Site Auditor must issue a site audit statement specifying the site is suitable for the proposed use, prior to issue of any Construction Certificate.